+ACADEMIC ACHIEVEMENT CLASS RANKING (LOCAL)

+Consistent Application for Graduating Class The District shall apply the same class rank calculation method and rules for local graduation honors for all students in a graduating class, regardless of the school year in which a student first earned high school credit.

+Note:

+The following provisions shall apply to students in the graduating classes of 2021, 2022, and 2023.

+Calculation

+The District shall include in the calculation of class rank semester grades earned in high school credit courses taken in grades 9-12 only, unless excluded below.

+The calculation shall include failing grades.

+Exclusions

+The calculation of class rank shall exclude grades earned in or through physical education; athletics; cheerleading; PALS; driver's education; any local credit course that does not carry state graduation credit; student leadership; independent study; credit recovery; any course for which a pass/fail grade is assigned; credit by examination, with or without prior instruction; any private or commercially sponsored physical activity program used for physical education; and any fine arts credit course in a community-based fine arts program.

+In addition, the calculation of class rank shall exclude grades earned through any non-state accredited distance learning program.

+Note:

+The following provisions shall apply to students beginning with the graduating class of 2024.

+Calculation

+The District shall include in the calculation of class rank semester grades earned in high school credit courses taken in grades 9-12 only, unless excluded below.

+The calculation shall include failing grades.

+Exclusions

-Bastrop ISD 011901 ACADEMIC ACHIEVEME CLASS RANKING ENT EIC (LOCAL) Consistent Application for Graduating Class The District shall apply the same class rank calculation method and rules for local graduation honors for all students in a graduat- ing class, regardless of the school year in which a student first earned high school credit.
-Note: The following provisions shall apply to students beginning with the graduating class of 2018, 2019, and 2020.
-Calculation The District shall include in the calculation of class rank semester grades earned in high school credit courses taken in grades 9-12 only, unless excluded below.
-Exclusions The calculation of class rank shall exclude grades earned in or by physical education; athletics; cheerleading; PAL; driver's educa- tion; a local credit course that does not carry state graduation cred- it; student leadership; independent study; credit recovery; a course for which a pass/fail grade is assigned; credit by examination, with or without prior instruction; private or commercially sponsored physical activity programs used for physical education; and a fine arts credit course in a community-based fine arts program.
-In addition, the calculation of class rank shall exclude grades earned through a non-state accredited distance learning program.
-Weighted Grade System Categories The District shall categorize and weight eligible courses as Ad- vanced Placement (AP)/On Ramps, dual credit, Pre-AP/Advanced, and Regular in accordance with provisions of this policy and as designated in appropriate District publications.
-AP Courses / On Ramps Courses Eligible AP courses and On Ramps courses designated in the stu- dent handbook shall be categorized and weighted as AP cours- es/On Ramps courses.
-Dual Credit Courses Eligible dual credit courses designated in the student handbook shall be categorized and weighted as Dual Credit courses.
-Pre-AP Courses / Advanced Courses Eligible Pre-AP courses and advanced courses designated in the student handbook shall be categorized and weighted as Pre-AP courses and Advanced courses.
-Regular Courses All other eligible courses shall be designated as Regular courses.
-Weighted Numerical Grade Average The District shall assign weights to semester grades earned in eli- gible courses and shall calculate a weighted numerical grade aver- age in accordance with the following: Category Weight
+The calculation of class rank shall exclude grades earned in or through physical education; athletics; band; choir; art; dance; theatre; cheerleading; PALS; driver's education; any local credit course that does not carry state graduation credit; student leadership; independent study; credit recovery; any course for which a pass/fail grade is assigned; credit by examination, with or without prior instruction; any private or commercially sponsored physical activity program used for physical education; and any fine arts credit course in a community-based fine arts program.

-DATE ISSUED: 10/2/2017 LDU 2017.04 EIC(LOCAL)-X
+DATE ISSUED: 7/23/2020

-1 of 4
+LDU 2020.01 EIC(LOCAL)-X 1 of 3